sculptures • permaculture • primitive technology • kayaking • links • index • about

 Pump filters & purifiers

 Chemicals in backcountry water?
 How could that be?
 Believe it or not, there are several ways chemicals can end up in the backcountry water you are cooking with & drinking.
-One route is via air masses as noted below in 'No single raindrop believes it is to blame for the flood'.
-Other avenues are herbicides used to kill poisonous plants in campsites; & various chemicals from upstream development, ranching & remote marijuana growing operations.
+One route is via air masses as noted below in No single raindrop believes it is to blame for the flood.
+Other avenues are herbicides used to kill poisonous plants in campsites, various chemicals from upstream development & ranching, fire retardants used in wildfires, & remote marijuana growing operations.

 Boiling

 no sediments are removed; and lastly, unless you like your water hot, you’ll have to wait until it cools.
 Even then, the water will only reach the ambient air temperature.
-There is also some disagreement over boiling times.
-Some say a hard boil is sufficient while others maintain several minutes are needed.

 However, other than chemicals that could potentially be in the water, none of these weaknesses are a problem when cooking a meal that requires boiled water.
 In these regards, boiling is actually the preferred route as you'll get food in you mouth quicker and be saving your filter or purifier's filter cartridge along the way.
-The boiling treats the water so no need to filter/purify.
+The boiling treats the water so no need to filter or purify.
 Just dip your pan in the creek/river, boil and eat!

 Chemically treating